 Osmosis is the natural movement of water from areas of high particle concentration to areas of low particle concentration.
 Reverse Osmosis switches that process around, sending water through a fine membrane that traps particles on one side and allows clean water to flow through to the other.
 Reverse Osmosis filters are highly effective and make excellent choices for aquariums, though the water will require remineralization before you add it to the tank.

-Reverse Osmosis is excellent at filtering contaminants, including minerals, chlorine and some larger bacteria.
+Reverse Osmosis is excellent at filtering contaminants, including minerals, chlorine and larger bacteria.
 However, it’s ineffective against some bacteria.

-7. Deionized (DI) Water
+8. Deionized (DI) Water

 How to Condition Water for Your Aquarium

 Whatever type of water you use for your aquarium, you’ll need to condition it to make it safe, clean and chemically balanced enough for your fish to thrive.
 When you condition your aquarium water, consider these parameters: